-1.2.1 Although this document emphasizes program and project management based on life cycles, KDPs, and evolving products during each life cycle phase, these are embedded in NASA's four-part process for managing programs and projects, which consists of:

-- a.
-Formulation the identification of how the program or project supports the Agency's strategic needs, goals, and objectives; the assessment of feasibility, technology, and concepts; risk assessment, team building, and development of operations concepts and acquisition strategies; establishment of high-level requirements and success criteria; the preparation of plans, budgets, and schedules essential to the success of a program or project; and the establishment of control systems to ensure performance to those plans and alignment with current Agency strategies. - b.
-Approval (for Implementation) the acknowledgment by the decision authority that the program/project has met stakeholder expectations and formulation requirements and is ready to proceed to implementation.
-By approving a program/project, the decision authority commits the budget resources necessary to continue into implementation.
+- 1.2.1 Although program and project management based on life cycles, KDPs, and evolving products during each life-cycle phase are emphasized in this document, these are embedded in NASA's four-part process for managing programs and projects consisting of: - a.
+Formulation the identification of how the program or project supports the Agency's strategic needs, goals, and objectives; the assessment of feasibility, technology and concepts; risk assessment, team building, development of operations concepts and acquisition strategies; establishment of high-level requirements and success criteria; the preparation of plans, budgets, and schedules essential to the success of a program or project; and the establishment of control systems to ensure performance to those plans and alignment with current Agency strategies. - b.
+Approval (for Implementation) the acknowledgment by the Decision Authority that the program/project has met stakeholder expectations and formulation requirements and is ready to proceed to implementation.
+By approving a program/project, the Decision Authority commits the budget resources necessary to continue into implementation. - c.
+Implementation the execution of approved plans for the development and operation of the program/project, and the use of control systems to ensure performance to approved plans and continued alignment with the Agency's strategic needs, goals, and objectives.

-- c.
-Implementation the execution of approved plans for the development and operation of the program/project, and the use of control systems to ensure performance to approved plans and requirements and continued alignment with the Agency's strategic needs, goals, and objectives. - d.
-Evaluation the continual self and independent assessment of the performance of a program or project and incorporation of the assessment findings to ensure adequacy of planning and execution according to approved plans and requirements.
+d.
+Evaluation - the continual, independent (i.e., unbiased and outside the advocacy chain of the program/project) evaluation of the performance of a program or project and incorporation of the evaluation findings to ensure adequacy of planning and execution according to approved plans.